refinedev/refine/documentation/docs/api-reference/core/hooks/live/useSubscription.md

 ### Properties

-Will be passed to the [subscribe][live-provider-subscribe] method from the [liveProvider][live-provider] as a parameter.
-You can use these properties from the [`liveProvider`][live-provider]'s [`subscribe`][live-provider-subscribe] method and use them to subscribe to a channel.
+`useSubscription` will be passed to the [subscribe][live-provider-subscribe] method from the [liveProvider][live-provider] as a parameter.
+You can use the following properties of this method while subcribing to a channel.

 ### channel <PropTag required/>

-Channel name to subscribe.
+Channel name to subscribe to.

 ### onLiveEvent <PropTag required/>

-Callback that is run when new events from subscription arrive.
+Callback that is run when new events from the subscription arrive.

 ### types